haensl/bash-talk/README.md

-# bash-talk
+# Linux, the Bash & everything

-Slides and examples from my talk "Linux, the Bash &amp; everything".
+Slides and examples from my tech talk about Linux/Unix, shells and scripting.